fwinkelbauer/Jeeves/README.md

 - **Jeeves.Core:** The basic template to create a REST API for any data store
 - **Jeeves.Host:** An example implementation of **Jeeves.Core** using SQLite
+  - This project can be configured using the `Jeeves.Host.exe.config` file

 ## How To Implement A Custom Jeeves Host